-Gather Your Supplies
+Step 1: Gather Your Supplies

-Dust and Clean
+Step 2: Dust and Clean

 Most of us do not have a steady enough hand to paint baseboards without getting paint all over the adjacent walls and floors.
 So it is important to tape your baseboards off in order to protect your walls and floors and to get a clean, crisp line!
 When buying painters tape, be sure to get the right kind for your project!
 FrogTape®, for example, has several different lines of tape that should be used for different purposes.
 FrogTape®’s Multi-Surface tape is a great tape to keep on hand and it is good for many uses!
 It has a medium adhesion but should only be used on cured painted walls and trim, glass and metal.
 FrogTape® Delicate Surface tape is a better choice for freshly painted surfaces, faux finishes or on wallpaper.
 Today I am using a FrogTape® brand Multi-Surface painter’s tape and it worked great!

 FrogTape® is the only tape with PaintBlock® Technology and it really does make painting easier because it prevents paint from bleeding so you get really sharp, clean paint lines.
-PaintBlock® reacts with the water in latex paint and it instantly forms a barrier against paint bleed and I am happy to say it really works to help me get nice, crisp, clean, sharp lines!
+PaintBlock® reacts with the water in latex paint and it instantly forms a barrier against paint bleed and I am happy to say it really works to help me get nice, crisp, clean sharp lines!
 After you select a painters tape, (I chose FrogTape® Multi-Surface tape because I repainted my walls several months ago in this room, but never touched up the baseboards) you will want to carefully apply it along both the top and bottom of your baseboards.
 Be sure to press it down fully along the edges so that the tape is secured well to your surface.

 When I come to inside corners, sometimes I pull out a small craft paintbrush to get the job done!
 Also, I prefer a bristle brush over a foam brush, but either will work.
 I usually paint one coat of paint, wait for it to dry and then paint a second coat of paint.